bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

   request (see [this](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/msg/OpenQueueResponse.java)).

-- **ConfigureQueueStream**: The request sent by the client to the broker to configure the client's configuration for some queue which was opened earlier by the client by making an `OpenQueue` request (see [this](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/msg/ConfigureQueueStream.java)).
+- **ConfigureQueueStream**: The request sent by the client to the broker to configure the client's configuration for a queue which was opened earlier by the client by making an `OpenQueue` request (see [this](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/msg/ConfigureQueueStream.java)).
   The main field in this request is [`QueueStreamParameters`](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/msg/ConfigureQueueStream.java).